mlegas/FSM-reinforcement-learning/README.md

 The main Jupyter notebooks that were used during the development of this project are located inside the `./evaluation_jupyter_notebooks/` directory, which can provide a further insight as to how the project works.

+## Documentation

-Additionally, the thesis has been provided as the `Thesis.pdf` file.
+Further information about the project can be found in the thesis provided as the `Thesis.pdf` file.